galaxyeagle/galaxyeagle.github.io/pages/literary/crease-life.md

 O master forgive me if I am late:
 The hills were too steep and often misled my eyes.
-Strong friends who could’ve burned the woods for my way, unchained themselves in early selfless sacrifice.
+Strong friends who could’ve burned the woods for my way, were lost in early selfless sacrifice.

 I must be looking too haste for your repose, for you’d dressed me in your distilled strengths.